Colorado State Patrol: Vehicles and aircraft

-In 2009, after many years of using Ford Crown Victoria patrol cars, the CSP began to introduce Dodge Chargers into its fleet.
+In 2009, after many years of using Ford Crown Victoria patrol cars, the CSP began introducing Dodge Chargers into its fleet.
 The CSP has also used Chevrolet Tahoes, Ford Police Interceptors (both sedan and utility models) and Chevrolet Caprices.
-In 2021, CSP announced they would be transitioning to the Dodge Durango to replace their Chargers over a five year period.
+In 2021, CSP announced they would be transitioning to the Dodge Durango to replace their Chargers over a five year span.

 The Hazardous Materials and Motor Carrier Safety sections use Ford F-150 trucks.

 The CSP operates five fixed wing aircraft.